uqlibrary/technology-training/README.md

 Files available for each course, hosted in this repository:

 * Markdown notes that the instructor can use to teach, and that students can refer to after the course;
-* A HTML pad export that can be used to initialise a pad (https://etherpad.wikimedia.org or https://cryptpad.fr/code are recommended to publish);
+* A HTML pad export that can be used to initialise a pad (https://etherpad.wikimedia.org, https://cryptpad.fr/code and https://demo.codimd.org/ are recommended to publish);
 * A text file that describes the session, useful to create an event on StudenHub.

 ### Quick access to course resources